LHHegland/python_examples/README.md

 1. Review and update your modules for conformance with the following:
    1. [Python style coding conventions](https://peps.python.org/pep-0008/) to improve code readability, usability, and sustainability, including [function annotations](https://peps.python.org/pep-0008/#function-annotations), [type hints](https://peps.python.org/pep-0484/), [variable annotations](https://peps.python.org/pep-0008/#variable-annotations), and [variable annotation syntax](https://peps.python.org/pep-0526/)
    1. [Python docstring conventions](https://peps.python.org/pep-0257/) for modules and functions to improve readability, usability, and testability
-1. Create a README document using Markdown language
+1. [Make a README](https://www.makeareadme.com/) document using Markdown language.
 1. [Choose an open source license](https://choosealicense.com/) and copy the text into a LICENSE.txt file
 1. Create and push your Python example package to a newly created remote repository in your GitHub account.
    1. From your local working area with your newly created files, initialize your local repository (`git init`)